llambdaa/plygn/README.md

 sudo pip3 install argparse opencv-python rawpy numpy numba faiss plotly qoi
 ```
 The first execution will be slow.
 That is, because [numba](https://github.com/numba/numba) compiles some parts of the script
-and caches them on your machine. <br> After that, execution will be considerably faster than before.
+and caches them on your machine.
+After that, execution will be considerably faster than before.

 ## 📒 Usage
 | Short | Long | Choices | Default | Description |